Goktug/8queens-simulated-annealing-python/README.md

-# 8 Queens Problem Solving with Simulated Annealing
+# Solving 8-Queens problem using Simulated Annealing method

 The process involves::